CUCyber/cucyber.github.io/class/windows-intro/windows-intro.md

 * A few should be memorized but most can be ignored

 ## Windows Server

 ### Roles

 * Abstraction of installing programs
-* Windows server "services"
+* Windows Server "services"
-* AD/DS or Web Server
 * Server Manager

+Note:
+* Roles are usually overarching purposes like "Web" or "Active Directory" or "Exchange Server"
+* Open up Server Manager and show them the role menu

 ### Features

 * Augments usage of Roles
-* .NET version 3.5
-* HTTP Support
-* RSAT-AD-PowerShell
+* Generically adding support for something (Telnet, SMB, ...)

 Note:
+* HyperV is a feature
+* Internet Explorer is a feature
-RSAT-AD-PowerShell allows you to manage AD with PowerShell
+* RSAT-AD-PowerShell allows you to manage AD with PowerShell

 ### User Management